-Aaron Burr is remembered chiefly for a single violent act, the fatal shooting of Alexander Hamilton in their famous duel in New Jersey on July 11, 1804.
-But Burr was also involved in a number of other controversial episodes, including one of the most disputed elections in American history and a peculiar expedition to the western reaches of America that resulted in Burr being tried for treason.
+Aaron Burr is mostly remembered for a single violent act, the fatal shooting of Alexander Hamilton in their famous duel in New Jersey on July 11, 1804.
+But Burr was also involved in a number of other controversial episodes, including one of the most disputed elections in American history and a peculiar expedition to the western territories that resulted in Burr being tried for treason.

 Burr is a puzzling figure in history.
 He has often been portrayed as a scoundrel, a political manipulator, and a notorious womanizer.

 Yet during his long life Burr had many followers who considered him a brilliant thinker and a gifted politician.
 His considerable skills allowed him to prosper in a law practice, win a seat in the U.S. Senate, and nearly attain the presidency in a startling feat of deft political gamesmanship.